Scope of Practice

-- Two dually-trained facilitators working together (with or without additional volunteers as animal handlers) when offering group workshops.
+- Two dually-trained facilitators working together (with or without additional volunteers as animal handlers) when offering group workshops or horsemanship clinics.

-- A dually-trained facilitator partnering with an equine professional with client(s) and equine(s) when offering group workshops or sessions.
+- A dually-trained facilitator partnering with an equine professional with client(s) and equine(s) when offering group workshops, sessions, consultations or clinics.

 - An equine professional with training in equine-assisted learning partnering with a mental health professional when offering group workshops or sessions.

-- A mental health professional or dually-trained professional partnering with an equine professional to offer horsemanship instruction, equine behaviour consultation, or riding instruction.
+- A mental health professional or dually-trained professional partnering with an equine professional to offer horsemanship instruction, equine behaviour consultation, or riding instruction (“therapist-assisted horsemanship”).

-Participants are expected to have familiarity and experience in handling horses in an ethical, respectful way that takes into consideration equine ethology, behaviour, and psychology.
-Participants must also demonstrate a commitment to learning and applying methods that align with equitation science and to continuing education in these areas.
+Participants are expected to have familiarity and experience in handling horses in an ethical, respectful way that takes into consideration equine ethology, behaviour, psychology, and psychophysiology.
+Participants must also demonstrate a commitment to learning and applying methods that align with equitation science and/or Indigenous ways of knowing, and to continuing education in these areas.

 Participants with less equine experience are welcome to attend EQUUSOMA® training and will be expected to co-facilitate with an equine professional or dually-trained facilitator in order to practice safely and ethically.

-Similarly, equine professionals without the requisite human facilitation skills and training are expected to work with a co-facilitator with this scope of practice when offering EAP/EFP or EAL/EFL sessions to clients.
+Similarly, equine professionals without the requisite human facilitation skills and training are expected to work with a co-facilitator with this scope of practice when offering services to clients.